History of Corbally, Gartland and Rappleyea, LLP

 Firm changes its name to Corbally, Gartland and Rappleyea, LLP

-Rena M. O’Connor became our first female Partner
+Rena M. O’Connor became Partner.

-Allan B. Rappleyea became Partner
+Allan B. Rappleyea became Partner.

-Patrick T. Gartland joined as Partner, nearly a century after his great grandfather, Charles J. Corbally
+Patrick T. Gartland joined as Partner, nearly a century after his great grandfather, Charles J. Corbally.